feater-dev/feater/README.md

 In the example given above substitution variables are interpolated in file `app/config/parameters.yml` which was previously copied.

-Predicted substitution variables (either their exact names and values or their name patterns if exact values cannot be determined without creating an instance) can be seen in *Predicted substitutions* tab on defintion details page.
+Predicted substitution variables (either their exact names and values or their name patterns if exact values cannot be determined without creating an instance) can be seen in *Predicted substitutions* tab on definition details page.
 They include:

 - instance ID and hash,
 - proxy domains (using names prefixed with `proxy_domain__`),